xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 Centered Kernel Alignment
 -----
-This section mainly refers to [this paper][5].
+This section mainly refers to [this paper][5] by Kornblith, Norouzi, Lee, and Hinton.

 The methods so far have focused on comparing neurons (or in a more machine learning language, comparing features), i.e., comparing the columns of $\mathbf{X}$ and $\mathbf{Y}$.
-Alternatively, one can compare images or the rows, which means to compare how different the neurons as a population respond to one image or another. ⚪ Column-center $\mathbf{X}$ (each column has zero mean), then $\mathbf{XX^T}\in\mathbb{R}^{m\times m}$ shows how different the population response is for every pair of the $m$ images, and is a statistics of the source system.
+Alternatively, one can compare images or the rows, which means to compare how different the neurons as a population respond to one image or another. ⚪ Column-center $\mathbf{X}$ (each column has zero mean), then $\mathbf{XX^T}\in\mathbb{R}^{m\times m}$ gives the dot product of population responses between every pair of images, and is a statistics of the source system.

 🧠 This is called representational similarity matrix in neuroscience.

-One can compare this statistics between the source system and the target system, by first vectorize the similarity matrix, take a dot product, and normalize.
+One can compare this statistics between the source system and the target system, by first vectorize the similarity matrix, take a dot product, and then normalize.

 ✅ **Dot product-based similarity:**
 \begin{aligned}